Opinion | Netanyahu has descended into new depths of demagoguery

 BENJAMIN NETANYAHU has a long history of leveraging bigotry and divisiveness for electoral advantage.
 But as he has pursued his fifth term as Israeli prime minister against stiff competition, and faced the possibility of criminal prosecution if he falls short, Mr. Netanyahu has plumbed new depths of demagoguery.
 He declared that Israel is not a nation-state of all its citizens, “but only of the Jewish people.”
 He portrayed his principal opponent, former army chief of staff Benny Gantz, as beholden to “the Arabs” who “want to destroy” Israel.
 He railed against police and prosecutors he says have subjected him to a “witch hunt.”

-Though he enters Tuesday’s vote as a slight favorite to form the next government, Mr. Netanyahu remains worried his voters will stay home.
+Though he enters Tuesday’s vote as a slight favorite to form the next government, Mr. Netanyahu remains worried that his voters will stay home.
 So in a television interview on Saturday, he offered a new and sensational promise: In a new term, he said, he would “move on to the next stage” and “apply sovereignty” to all Jewish settlements in the occupied West Bank.
 That would rupture Israel’s long-standing commitment not to change the status of the territory except through negotiations with the Palestinians; torpedo the peace plan the Trump administration is hoping to unveil after the election; and place Israel sharply at odds with all those who still favor Palestinian statehood.

 Some Israeli commentators dismissed the declaration as election-eve bluster, pointing out that Mr. Netanyahu had blocked annexation legislation by members of his own coalition as recently as last year.
 Yet the possibility that the veteran prime minister will act on his pledge if he is reelected appears very real.
 To remain in office, he most likely will have to form a coalition encompassing far-right parties, including one his own Likud movement shunned as racist until this campaign.